-Our hospitality properties may be concentrated in one or few geographic locations, namely the East Coast, the West Coast and the Sunbelt regions of the United States.
-For example, as of December 31, 2015, we owned one property in the Austin, Texas market.
-These investments may carry the risks associated with significant geographical concentration.
+Our hospitality properties may be concentrated in one or a few geographic locations, namely the East Coast, the West Coast and the Sunbelt regions of the United States.
+These investments carry the risks associated with significant geographical concentration.
 We have not established and do not plan to establish any investment criteria to limit our exposure to these risks for future investments, and we may experience losses as a result.
-A worsening of economic conditions in the geographic areas in which our investments may be concentrated could have an adverse effect on our business.
+A worsening of economic conditions in a geographic area in which our investments may be concentrated could have an adverse effect on our business.